WHAT TO EXPECT FROM YOUR VISIT

 What are your opening hours?

-The majority of our studios will be open on Fridays and Saturdays, although due to individual circumstances and the changing situation, some studios may not be able to open.
-If you are visiting for a specific Maker/Studio, we would recommend checking in advance just to make sure they will be open.
+The majority of our studios will be open every day, although due to individual circumstances some studios may be closed at times.
+If you are visiting for a specific Maker/Studio, we would recommend checking with them in advance just to make sure they will be open.

 Can I just turn up?

 Yes.
 We’re not operating time slots or tickets for your visit, so you can just turn up.
 There will, however, be a maximum of 30 visitors allowed in the building at one time, just to ensure you don’t get overcrowded.
-We don’t envisage long waiting times and will be providing a space to wait outside.
-The café will be open for takeaways and pre-orders, and we’re happy for you to enjoy a brew outside under our Victorian glass canopy whilst you wait.
+We don’t envisage long waiting times and there’s space to wait outside.
 If you are worried about waiting or have accessibility needs, then please do get in touch with us prior to your visit and we’ll do our best to help.

 Is the Café open?

-We would really appreciate it if you could use contactless payments on your visit, as the majority of our businesses will not be accepting cash.
+We would really appreciate it if you could use contactless payments on your visit.
+The majority of our businesses will not be accepting cash.

 Will I be able to handle items before buying?

 We would ask that you do not pick up and touch items on display unless you have first asked the Maker if it is ok to do so.
-Our Makers will be adapting their studios to create safe spaces for you to browse their work, and will also have cleaning and quarantining procedures in place where work needs to be handled prior to purchase.
+Our Makers have adapted their studios to create safe spaces for you to browse their work.
+We also have cleaning and quarantining procedures in place where work needs to be handled prior to purchase.